-Kimberly Holmes is a freelance writer, gardening expert and traveler with an eye on design.
+Kim Toscano is a freelance writer and horticulturalist with an eye on design.
 Formally trained in horticulture, environmental science, and entomology, her gardening interests include all things edible as well as garden design and landscaping for wildlife.
-As a scholar of ecology, Kim takes a holistic approach to gardening and landscaping, working in harmony with the natural environment.
+Kim takes a holistic approach to gardening and landscaping, working in harmony with the natural environment.
 This includes organic and sustainable gardening practices, careful management of water, and enhancing biodiversity in the landscape.

 Joseph Truini is a home-improvement expert who writes extensively about do-it-yourself home remodeling and repair, woodworking projects, and tools and techniques.

 He has authored eight books, including Build Like a Pro: Building Sheds, Build Like a Pro: Installing Floors, Stanley’s Homeowner’s Guide to Tiling, Lighting Solutions, and Building Sheds.

 Joe’s work has appeared in several national magazines, including This Old House, Popular Mechanics, Country Living, Woman’s Day,and Today’s Homeowner.
 He currently is a contributing editor to Popular Mechanics.

 Joe is the segment host of Simple Solutions for the nationally syndicated TV show, “Today’s Homeowner with Danny Lipford.”

 Dave Marciniak is a landscape designer based in a small town two hours southwest of the DC metro area.
 His career has taken him from the coastal estates of Rhode Island to sunny southern California to the desert landscapes of Arizona.
 Dave’s design style focuses on outdoor living, low maintenance plantings, and finding the best accessories that showcase his clients’ personalities.
 If Dave had to pick three words to form the basis for his designs it would be food, family, and fun.
 With his love for teaching people how to get the most from their landscapes, Dave can be found speaking at home shows and other events on the east coast.